Russian use of mobile crematoriums in Ukraine: Full-scale Russian invasion

 On 3 March 2022, Ukrainian President Volodymyr Zelenskyy told reporters that "[t]he Russian people dying here, nobody is counting them, people dying in this war.
 Do you know they have brought a cremation chamber with them?
 They're not going to show the bodies to their families.
 They're not going to tell the mothers that their children died here".

 On 6 April 2022, the Mariupol City Council accused Russia of using mobile crematoriums to burn the corpses of civilians to hide evidence of war crimes, writing "[k]illers cover their tracks".
-The Council alleged Russian authorities had "ordered the destruction of any evidence of crimes committed by its army in Mariupol" after the international outrage caused by the discovery of the Bucha atrocities.
-Mariupol Mayor Vadym Boychenko told The Associated Press in April that "[m]obile crematoriums have arrived in the form of trucks: You open it, and there is a pipe inside and these bodies are burned", stating he had several sources telling of methodical burning of corpses by Russian forces.
+According to the Council, Russian authorities had "ordered the destruction of any evidence of crimes committed by its army in Mariupol" after the international outrage caused by the discovery of the Bucha atrocities.
+Mariupol Mayor Vadym Boychenko told the Associated Press in April that "[m]obile crematoriums have arrived in the form of trucks: You open it, and there is a pipe inside and these bodies are burned", stating he had several sources telling of methodical burning of corpses by Russian forces.
 Boychenko stated at that time the civilian death toll could surpass 20,000, accusing Russian forces of blocking humanitarian convoys to conceal the extent of casualties.

-Through 2023 and 2024, Ukrainian officials continued to allege Russian use of mobile crematoriums in occupied and frontline territories, such as in Chernihiv Oblast; Novoaidar, Luhansk Oblast; Krazna Zorka, Crimea; Tokmak, Zaporizhzhia Oblast; and Avdiivka, Donetsk Oblast.
+Through 2023 and 2024, Ukrainian officials continued describing Russian use of mobile crematoriums in occupied and frontline territories, such as in Chernihiv Oblast; Novoaidar, Luhansk Oblast; Krazna Zorka, Crimea; Tokmak, Zaporizhzhia Oblast; and Avdiivka, Donetsk Oblast.